AT&T Lets Users Avoid Broadband Caps...If They Use AT&T's Own Streaming Service

 In other words, use Netflix's service?
 Get penalized and pay more.
 Use our own?
 Avoid any penalties.
 It's ironic, given I'd just written a piece over at The Verge this week highlighting most of the dirty tricks AT&T was likely to use as it slowly takes advantage of the death of net neutrality rules and the general lack of adult oversight at the FCC.
 Users in several online forums have confirmed the move.
 AT&T confirmed to me that this was a new policy, but wouldn't speak publicly on the record about it for what should probably be obvious reasons.

 To clarify, AT&T applies a terabyte cap on most of its fixed-line broadband connections.
 Users can then pay AT&T an additional $30 per month to avoid this unnecessary limit.
 Previously, AT&T removed this cap if you bundled the company's traditional TV services.
 Now, it's removing the caps for free if you bundle AT&T's own streaming service, giving AT&T a pretty obvious leg up on competitors like Amazon, Netflix, or smaller streaming operators.
-And while many argue that a terabyte is generous, that ignores the fact these limits are unnecessary in the first place, or that those limits will start to feel tight once 4K streaming truly takes off.
+And while many argue that a terabyte is generous, that ignores the fact these limits are unnecessary in the first place, or that these limits will start to feel tight once 4K streaming truly takes off.

 Since there's limited competition in broadband, consumers who don't like these kinds of arbitrary limits and anti-competitive gamesmanship usually have no alternative ISPs to choose from.
 And of course that's always been the whole point: ISPs want to abuse a lack of competition to use their role as network operators to drive up rates and hamstring competitors.
 This agenda has always been painfully obvious; part of the reason informed consumers found the Ajit Pai FCC's attacks on net neutrality rules so myopic and obnoxious.